 I’m worried about my health or my loved one's physical healthIf you have coronavirus symptoms and think you need testing, contact a health professional.
 Local health departments and providers determine who needs testing and hospitalization on a case-by-case basis.
 While many people are able to recover from COVID-19 at home, and we acknowledge that it can be scary to come forward and receive advice to self-quarantine, it is critical to tell a medical professional if you feel symptoms.
 If you are experiencing other medical problems, please still contact a health professional to determine next steps.

-NEW: San Joaquin County Has Expanded Free COVID-19 Testing to All Area Residents
+San Joaquin County Has Expanded Free COVID-19 Testing to All Area Residents

 San Joaquin County COVID-19 Testing Sites / Sitios de Prueba para COVID-19